gaussic/keras-en-backup/sources/utils.md

 __Arguments__

-model: Keras model instance.
+- __model__: Keras model instance.
-line_length: Total length of printed lines
+- __line_length__: Total length of printed lines
     (e.g. set this to adapt the display to different terminal window sizes).
-positions: Relative or absolute positions of log elements in each line.
+- __positions__: Relative or absolute positions of log elements in each line.
     If not provided, defaults to `[.33, .55, .67, 1.]`.
-print_fn: Print function to use.
+- __print_fn__: Print function to use.
     It will be called on each line of the summary.
     You can set it to a custom function in order to capture the string summary.
     It defaults to `print` (prints to stdout).

 ----

 ### plot_model